SmartIron/Grunge/DATABASE.md

 You can see how this is much easier to read as part of a schema.
 And it is much easier to utilize in automated name conversion scripts and functions.

 My advice:
-<br />- Be consistent.
+<br>- Be consistent.
-<br />- Don't go to war over naming conventions if you're a guest in an already-established database.
+<br>- Don't go to war over naming conventions if you're a guest in an already-established database.
-<br />- if you have a choice, use underscore_case.
+<br>- if you have a choice, use underscore_case.

 [&#8595;](#watch-this-space) [&#8593;](#database)